ernesteNtezirizaza/ernesteNtezirizaza-summative_assessment_one_group-21/README.md

 - **Phone Number:** Must follow the format (123) 456-7890.
 - **Event Date:** Must be a valid date in MM/DD/YYYY format.
 - **Number of Tickets:** Must be a number between 1 and 10.

+## Contributing

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix:

+    ```bash
+    git checkout -b feature/your-feature-name
+    ```

+3. Make your changes.
+4. Commit your changes with a descriptive message:

+    ```bash
+    git commit -m "Add feature: your feature description"
+    ```

+5. Push to the branch:

+    ```bash
+    git push origin feature/your-feature-name
+    ```

+6. Create a pull request on GitHub.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.